No, President Donald Trump has not been good for comedy: An investigation

 The #MeToo movement arrived in late 2017, at least partly in response to the election of a man who has been credibly accused of sexual misconduct by dozens of women.
 Although it started with Harvey Weinstein, pretty soon the movement also found its way to comedians like Louis CK, who had been dogged by persistent rumors of masturbating in front of women comics, and to a vastly lesser extent, Aziz Ansari, who appeared as just a garden-variety sex pest in one woman’s shadily rendered account.
 The fact that Louis CK had become one of the top comedians in the world while his fans ignored the many hints of his fiendish side led to a lot of introspection in certain comedy circles.

-The influx of a post-#MeToo comedic sensitivity, though, eventually led popular comics such as Bill Burr and Dave Chappelle to rail at length against “cancel culture”—picking up a lot of Trump fans along the way.
+The influx of post-#MeToo comedic sensitivity, though, eventually led popular comics such as Bill Burr and Dave Chappelle to rail at length against “cancel culture”—picking up a lot of Trump fans along the way.

 Of course, those new right-wing fans, who simply can’t abide the idea of taking anyone to task over jokes, were conveniently AWOL around the time Michelle Wolf was being torn apart for making a joke about Sarah Sanders’ eye makeup during her 2018 White House Correspondents Dinner roast.
 Nor did they go to bat for Pete Davidson when he was getting death threats for making fun of Dan Crenshaw on SNL that same year.
-And who can forget all the despisers of cancel culture who just so happened to forget to defend Kathy Griffin after she posed with a photo of a dummy Trump’s severed head, and lost a substantial portion of her livelihood as a result.
+And who can forget all the despisers of cancel culture who forgot to defend Kathy Griffin after she posed with a photo of a dummy Trump’s severed head, and lost a substantial portion of her livelihood as a result.

 Funny how that works.